There are now 2 possible online modes for units:

 The content and pedagogy of this unit is designed to meet and deliver toward AMC standards and to meet the conversion requirement.

-- Indicative assessments in this unit are as follows: (1) end of semester assessment; (2) clinical skills assessment; (3) assignments; (4) in-semester assessments; and (5) professional behaviour and attendance assessment.
+Indicative assessments in this unit are as follows: (1) end of semester assessment; (2) clinical skills assessment (P/F); (3) in-semester assessments; and (4) professional behaviour and attendance assessment.
 Further information is available in the unit outline.

 - Unit rules

-- 1. 96 points including completion of all level 2 units in Major of Integrated Medical Sciences and Clinical Practice (MJD-IMSCP);
+96 points credit including completion of all level 2 units in Major of Integrated Medical Sciences and Clinical Practice (MJD-IMSCP).

-2. Students must comply with the requirements of the Faculty's Infection Control Guidelines.
+Students must comply with the requirements of the School's Infection Control Requirements prior before commencement of year 3.

 Approved quota: 240—210 domestic and 30 international; maximum 167 from the Major in Integrated Medical Sciences and Clinical Practice (MJD-IMSCP)